 - Get adjusted.
 All this stress can build up inside you, in your back and neck, and lower your immune function.
 Chiropractic care is designed to help you heal optimally.

-You can help stop COVID-19 by knowing the signs and symptoms:
+You can help stop COVID-19 by limiting social contact, wearing a mask, frequently washing your hands, and by knowing the signs and 3 main symptoms of COVID-19:

 - Shortness of breath

-- Have been in close contact with a person known to have COVID-19 or live in or have recently traveled from an area with ongoing spread of COVID-19.
+Seek medical advice/care if you develop these symptoms whether or not you have knowingly been in close contact with a person known to have COVID-19.
 Call ahead before you go to a doctor’s office or emergency room.
-Tell them about your recent travel and your symptoms.
+Tell them about your symptoms.

 Legal Disclaimer: This is not specific medical advice for an individual or any form of an attempt to diagnose anyone's health conditions.
 This is information may change rapidly as scientists discover more about the diagnosis and treatment options.
 As such, I will include direct links to State and Federal Health Websites, and brief summaries.
 If you are having a medical emergency, call 9-1-1 and seek immediate medical treatment.